jskrable/the-sea/README.md

 ## master-clean

-This branch holds the standard schooling simulation.
+This branch holds a standard schooling simulation.

 A number of changes have been implemented to expand the basic flocking functionality.
 The Fish class has been extended into two child classes, Guppy and Predator.
 The guppies will school together based on three basic steering forces of alignment, cohesion, and separation.
 They also try to avoid any and all predator objects.
 The predator attempts to catch guppies.